Bongiwe-Tshabalala/Bank-Customer-Churn/README.md

-# Bank Churn
+# Bank Customers Churn

 ## Dataset
 The dataset contains a sample of 1000 bank customers who have either cancelled their membership or continued with their membership.
+The bank's name is unknown.
 The data is owned by Santosh Kumar and published on Kaggle.com.

 ## Aim of the project
 The project aims to produce a solution that predicts if a potential bank customer will leave the bank in the near future.